tagtag

 Why Do I Need a Lawyer for My Asbestos Exposure?

 Handling a PI claim on your own is possible but not recommended.
-An attorney is necessary to make sure your claim is complete and error free, and to make sure you get the maximum amount of compensation possible.
+An attorney is necessary to ensure your claim is complete and error-free and you get the maximum amount of compensation possible.

 Your attorney will help you in many ways.
 We will do all the work to build your claim so you can concentrate on living your life and spending time with your family.
-This includes gathering medical records or employment records to prove asbestos exposure caused your illness and interviewing expert witnesses who can speak on the danger faced by bricklayers and stonemasons exposed to asbestos.
+This includes gathering medical or employment records to prove asbestos exposure caused your illness and interviewing expert witnesses who can speak on the danger bricklayers and stonemasons are exposed to asbestos.

-We will help you get the maximum possible payout by identifying all of the losses you’ve suffered due to your asbestos exposure.
+We will help you get the maximum possible payout by identifying all your losses due to your asbestos exposure.
 This includes losses to your well-being and the mental trauma caused by your illness.

 We will also be your chief negotiator with the insurance company.
 We will work hard to protect your rights and keep dishonest insurance adjusters from trying to take advantage of you.